Sbussiso/sourcebox-deepquery/README.md

 ### Choose a selection of AI generated prompts or use your own custom ones.

 > Dont know what prompt to use?
 No worries just use one of ours!
-With DeepQuery you can simply select one of the generated prompts.
+DeepQuery offers a variety of pre-generated AI prompts to help you explore your data effortlessly.
+These prompts are designed to cover a broad range of scenarios and typical queries, making it easy for you to engage with your data even if you’re new to the platform or unfamiliar with the content.
+Simply browse through the available options and select a prompt that fits your needs.
+Whether you’re looking to get a quick summary, identify key insights, or dive into specific sections of your dataset, these AI-generated prompts provide a solid starting point to get the most out of your data without needing to craft a detailed question yourself.

 <br/>